• Skip to primary navigation

 HOW TO ARRANGE A CHEESE PLATTER

-Anytime you are arranging a cheese platter, the bulkiest items should go down first.
+Anytime you arrange a cheese platter, the bulkiest items should go down first.

 1. ADD CONDIMENT/RELISH BOWLS TO THE PLATTER FIRST